 ‘I’m not sure I agree with your metaphor about the old Cartesian software,’ I said.
 ‘I think Descartes had a lot of profound things to say, just as Newtonian physics are as legitimate now as when he came out with his theories.’

-‘Full marks to them both,’ Mo said.
-‘Still, you may find their interpretations no longer serve you while you remain in this Passage.
-I’m sure you’re aware of how Descartes’ teachings created a great divide between mind and matter, or, it may be said, spirit and body.
-It didn’t take long, maybe a couple of hundred years or so, to find how this turned out, especially when the if I can’t see it, it doesn’t exist crowd took over.
+‘Full marks to them both,’ Mo said, ‘nevertheless, I’m sure their interpretations of reality will no longer serve you while you remain in this Passage.
+As we were discussing, Descartes’ teachings created a great divide between mind and matter, or, it may be said, spirit and body.
+It didn’t take long, possibly within a couple of hundred years, to find how this turned out, especially when the if I can’t see it, it doesn’t exist crowd took over.

 ‘Dualistic reasoning is wholly entrenched in mainstream thinking now, permeating much of the Western world.
-What this means for most scientists is that if they can’t see spiritual reality, it must not exist.
-That’s why the very concept of spirit is considered redundant, and therefore, obsolete.
-As they say, the material brain accounts for all processes that were formerly regarded as spiritual.
+What this means for most scientists is if they can’t see spiritual reality, it must not exist.
+The very concept of spirit is considered redundant and, therefore, obsolete.
+As they say, the material brain accounts for all processes formerly regarded as spiritual.

-‘In other words, for them, the mind is just an event occurring in the mechanical brain, much like sound emanates from a radio speaker.
-Still, the diaphragm has nothing to do with the origin of the sounds.
-That’s why they’re wrong; mental events don’t originate in the brain any more than music is composed and performed inside the radio.’
+‘In other words, for them, the mind is nothing more than an event in the mechanical brain, much like sound emanates from a radio speaker, though the diaphragm has nothing to do with the origin of the sounds.
+They’re wrong; however, mental events don’t originate in the brain any more than music is composed and performed inside the radio.’

-‘Perhaps I remain one of Descartes’ children,’ I said, ‘since it seems to me that what we perceive is physical and what we intuit remains spiritual.
+‘Probably, I remain one of Descartes’ children,’ I said, ‘since it seems to me that what we perceive is physical and what we intuit remains spiritual.
 The question is how you wish to define the relationship between spirit and matter.
-You say we have spirit bodies, but I can see you both just as physically as I would if you were walking down a street on earth.’
+You say we have spirit bodies; still, I can see you both physically as I would if you were walking down a street on earth.’

-‘No doubt about it,’ Eli said, ‘we do appear physical… at least to each other.
-However, not to the man walking by us on the street.
-In truth, we are about as substantial as anything on the earth plane, in fact, even more so!
+‘No doubt about it,’ Eli said, ‘we do appear physical… at least to each other, yet not to the man walking past us on the street.
+In truth, we are about as substantial as anything on the earth plane, even more so!
 Yet, there is nothing solid about anything, whether on earth or in the higher celestial realms.
-Mountains, lakes, galaxies, books, angels and pretty girls that appear to be angels – all are electromagnetic patterns that appear as crystalized forms within spectrums of consciousness.’
+Mountains, lakes, galaxies, books, angels and pretty girls that appear to be angels – are all electromagnetic patterns that appear as crystallised forms within spectrums of consciousness.’

-‘The way I see it,’ I said, ‘if a rock makes contact with your head, it might break your skull, just like a woman might break your heart, except as you well know, hearts don’t always heal as quickly as skulls.’
+‘The way I see it,’ I said, ‘if a rock falls on your head, it might break your skull, much like a woman can break your heart, except, as you are well aware, hearts don’t heal as quickly as skulls.’

 ‘Further to that, might I add, you perceive objects and bodies as being physically substantive because, for you, they are since you exist in the same vibratory plane.
 It would be a different story if you didn’t.

-‘Let me recite what John Wheeler had to say on this: No phenomenon is a physical phenomenon until it is an observed phenomenon… the universe does not exist out there, independent of us.
+‘Let me recite what John Wheeler said: No phenomenon is a physical phenomenon until it is an observed phenomenon… the universe does not exist out there, independent of us.
 We are inescapably involved in bringing about that which appears to be happening.
 We are not only observers.
 We are participators.
-In some strange sense, this is a participatory universe…’
+In some strange sense, this is a participatory universe….’

-‘Our encounters with solidity may seem very real, as did yours... in fact, all the way down the abyss.
+‘And so, our encounters with solidity may seem very real, as did yours... in fact, as they did all the way down the abyss.
 Yet these experiences are, in actuality, encounters with energy events.
-This is to say non-substantial, subatomic energy waves of no-things appearing as material forms that we experience through non-material mental processes.’
+This is to say, non-substantial, subatomic energy waves appearing as material forms that we experience through non-material mental processes.’

 ‘You are correct; what we say sounds much like them,’ Mo said.
-‘I ought to know since I studied the Vedas for years while still in my mortal body.
-Most of your ancient sacred texts found and uncovered in Egypt, Tibet and other areas of the world speak of the non-material void, just as the voice you heard spoke the word nothingness out of the nothingness.
+‘I ought to know since I studied the Vedas for years while in my mortal body.
+Most of your ancient sacred texts found and uncovered in Egypt, Tibet and other areas of the world speak of the non-material void, much like the voice spoke nothingness out of the nothingness.

 ‘Much of this literature implies that when you begin to understand the concept of emptiness, you will understand the inverse nature of everything that remains implicit within the unmanifested dreams of infinity.
-It’s not so much a contradiction of what’s on the lower linear level, rather, what’s on a higher intuited level, as perhaps with a Zen koan.’
+It’s not so much a contradiction of what’s on the lower linear level; instead, what’s on a higher intuited level, as with a Zen koan.’

 ‘So, what you seem to be saying is that out of the Infinite Void of nothing comes all thought that leads to the manifestation of everything that is – everything that will be and everything that can be.’